Jamie Carragher: Everton's performance against Leicester will worry relegation rivals Nottingham Forest and Leeds

-Everton played out a thrilling 2-2 draw with Leicester in a crucial relegation clash at the King Power Stadium on Monday Night Football; draw comes as reports link 17th-placed Leeds with a move to replace head coach Javi Gracia with Sam Allardyce
+Everton played out a thrilling 2-2 draw with Leicester in a crucial relegation clash at the King Power Stadium on Monday Night Football; draw comes as Javi Gracia's job at Leeds comes under serious threat, with Sam Allardyce in line to take over

-Jamie Carragher says Everton's "outstanding" performance in their 2-2 draw with Leicester on Monday Night Football will cause concern among their relegation rivals as Leeds reportedly ponder replacing Javi Gracia with Sam Allardyce.
+Jamie Carragher says Everton's "outstanding" performance in their 2-2 draw with Leicester on Monday Night Football will cause concern among their relegation rivals as Leeds pondering replacing Javi Gracia with Sam Allardyce.

 Sean Dyche's side claimed a point at the King Power Stadium thanks to Alex Iwobi's second-half equaliser and might have taken all three if not for a string of fine saves from Leicester goalkeeper Daniel Iversen.